bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 #### How the rule works

-Bytebase checks that all auto-increment column names in DDL conform to the naming conventions.
+Bytebase checks all auto-increment column names in DDL conforming to the naming conventions.

 Specifically, Bytebase checks: